Last updated on May 14th, 2023 at 11:19 am

 See the photo, words can’t describe the scenery the way a photo can!

 About the name?
 Better you shouldn’t ask, ’cause Voidokilia means the ‘belly of the ox’, Yes.

 Further north and east, in Argolida prefecture, well-known tourist destinations with popular beaches are Tolo, Ermioni, and Porto Heli.

 These are only a glimpse of the best beaches in Greece.
 We hope that they will be enough for you to choose from.
 Just keep in mind that there are thousands more, equally nice and worth visiting, but difficult to fit them all on one page.

-Greece’s 300 inhabited islands and their beauties have condemned the country to depend to a large extent on tourism.
-That’s because it is not easy to develop infrastructures in so many islands without tourism.
+Greece’s 300 inhabited islands and their beauties have condemned the country to depend to a large degree on tourism.
+That’s because it is not easy to develop infrastructures on so many islands without tourism.